lyndon025/playtested/src/content/article/2023-03-05-an-excellent-mobile-brawler-with-rpg-elements--full-review---the-king-of-fighters-allstar.md

 ---
-title: "An excellent mobile brawler, with RPG elements | Full Review - The King of Fighters ALLSTAR"
+author: lyndonguitar
+category: Review
-description: "The King of Fighters All Star is an online RPG brawler that brings together characters from the popular fighting game franchise The King of Fighters.
+description: The King of Fighters All Star is an online RPG brawler that brings together characters from the popular fighting game franchise The King of Fighters.
 If you’re still expecting a 1v1 competitive fighting game like the original game series, this is far from it.
-However, this is still a cool game worth looking into."
+However, this is still a cool game worth looking into.
+featured: false
 pubDate: 2023-03-05
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "the-king-of-fighters-allstar"]
+tags:
-featured: false
+- taptap
+- the-king-of-fighters-allstar
-thumb: "/images/reviews/2023-03-05-an-excellent-mobile-brawler-with-rpg-elements--full-review---the-king-of-fighters-allstar-0.avif"
+thumb: /images/reviews/2023-03-05-an-excellent-mobile-brawler-with-rpg-elements--full-review---the-king-of-fighters-allstar-0.avif
+title: An excellent mobile brawler, with RPG elements | Full Review - The King of Fighters ALLSTAR
 ---

 <div class="gallery">